-Short Answer: In most cases, you won’t be able to find out who bought your storage unit because of certain buyer protections.
+In most cases, you won’t be able to find out who bought your storage unit because of certain buyer protections.
 But, if the storage company did not follow state laws when conducting its auction, you can take legal action.
-For information on lien laws and what you can do after losing your storage unit, see below.

-How to Find out Who Bought My Storage Unit
+How to Find Out Who Bought Your Storage Unit

 Before an auction or sale takes place, you can reclaim your property by paying off the amount owed.